-Learning Styles Guide for Every Teacher in 2023
+Learning Styles Guide for Every Teacher in 2025

 What Is a Learning Style?

-According to Western Governors University, learning styles can be traced back to 334 BC when Aristotle declared that “every child possessed specific talents and skills.”
+A learning style is the strategy each student uses to retain information more efficiently while studying.
+According to Western Governors University, learning styles can be traced back to 334 BC, when Aristotle declared that “every child possessed specific” talents and skills.

 - Acceptance of culturally responsive learning that allows inclusivity and diversity in the curriculum.